ragupathy-v/AI-Document-Intelligence-RAG/README.md

 faiss.IndexFlatL2()
 ```

-FAISS performs similarity search between the user's question and stored document chunks.
+FAISS performs vector similarity search between the user's question and stored document embeddings.

 ### 7. Question Processing

-When a user asks a question, the question is also converted into an embedding using the same Sentence Transformer model.
+When a user asks a question, the question is converted into an embedding using the same Sentence Transformer model.

 ### 8. Semantic Search

 FAISS compares the question embedding with the stored document embeddings and retrieves the most relevant chunks.

-The current implementation retrieves the **top 3 chunks**.
+The current implementation retrieves the **top 6 chunks**.

-### 9. Context Construction

-The retrieved chunks are combined and passed to the Gemini model as context.

-### 10. AI Answer Generation

-Google Gemini generates the final answer using the retrieved document context.

-The prompt instructs the model to answer using the uploaded document information.

 ```text
 User Question